targetex logo

 The aim of this collaboration was to develop novel ON-type gene expression systems based on the currently available, OFF-type E-Rex and PEACE systems, where the term “ON-type” means that gene expression is switched on in the presence, and off in the absence of the relevant drugs (erythromycin, phloretin).

 Turning these OFF-type systems into ON-type (i.e. achieving reverse molecules) also included and required the development of a novel computational modelling methodology for such systems.
 Further aim was to improve the recently developed, already ON-type RuX system (regulated by RU486).
-With the international SwitchItOn consortium, a combination of three SMEs and an academia, we combined the needed expertise and knowledge to bring novel switches for the 2nd generation of models of human disease to the market.
+With the international SwitchItOn consortium, a combination of three SMEs and academia, we combined the needed expertise and knowledge to bring novel switches for the 2nd generation of models of human disease to the market.
 The project had a website (http://switchiton.eu/) and ended in Q2 of 2021.

 Publications